The role

 Analytical perspective

-You are comfortable working with many teams and on many projects but still identify the common patterns, common needs and common solutions.
+You are comfortable working with multiple teams and on various projects, yet you still identify common patterns, everyday needs, and standard solutions.

 B2 / C1 English

-You speak top notch English so as to be comfortable working with a global team and multinational client-base spread across CET -4 and +6.
+You speak top-notch English, allowing you to be comfortable working with a global team and a multinational client base spread across CET -4 and +6.

 Value-delivery oriented

-Diagrams and documentation are a valued part of your output
+Diagrams and documentation are integral to your output

 What's the first 6 months like?